sorenlouv/github-widescreen/README.md

-Github Widescreen
+Widescreen for GitHub
 ===========

-Extension to Google Chrome to toggle the width of Github
+Extension to Google Chrome to toggle the width of Github.

 Installation
 ----------